renhong-zhang/enhanced-markdown-generator/README.md

 ## Roadmap

-- [ ] Use Command in Json Like the Terminal Its Result Auto Stores in Json as Text
-- [ ] Input a Folder or List of Blueprint Md Files Output to New Files with Relative Files with Name Setup in Customized Formatter
-- [ ] Nested Load Files in Blueprint
+- [ ] Nested load files in `blueprint.md`
-- [ ] Syntax for Formatter and in Json
-- [ ] Escape Prefix and Suffix
+- [ ] Escape prefix and suffix
-- [ ] Format Property of Formatter Could Accept Formatter Obj So the Format Could Be More Flexible
+- [ ] `format` property of formatter could accept formatter obj, so the format could be even more flexible
-- [ ] Pipe Cmd Process the Output Text with Sub Cell Process Syntax and Sign
+- [ ] Pipe-cmd: process the output text with sub-cell-process syntax and sign `::`
-- [ ] If a Comment of Ref Code Starts with Its Value Appears in the TOC

 See the [open issues](https://github.com/renhong-zhang/enhanced-markdown-generator/issues) for a full list of proposed features (and known issues).